WRVA (AM)

-WRVA (1140 kHz) is a commercial AM radio station licensed to Richmond and serving Central Virginia.
-WRVA airs a talk radio format and is owned by Audacy, Inc. Established in 1925, WRVA is one of Virginia's oldest radio stations, and the most powerful AM station in the Commonwealth.
+WRVA (1140 kHz) is a commercial AM radio station licensed to Richmond, Virginia and serving Central Virginia.
+WRVA airs a news/talk radio format and is owned by Audacy, Inc. Established in 1925, WRVA is one of Virginia's oldest radio stations, and the most powerful AM station in the Commonwealth.
 For much of its history, WRVA billed itself as the "Voice of Virginia."

 WRVA is a Class A, clear channel station, transmitting with 50,000 watts, the maximum for commercial AM stations in the U.S. It uses a directional antenna with a two-tower array to protect the other Class A station on 1140 AM, XEMR in Monterrey, Mexico.
-The transmitter is on WRVA Road near the James River in Henrico, Virginia.
-WRVA is also heard on 125 watt FM translator W241AP at 96.1 MHz in Midlothian, Virginia.
+Its transmitter is on WRVA Road near the James River in Henrico, Virginia.
+WRVA is also heard on 145 watt FM translator W241AP at 96.1 MHz in Midlothian, Virginia.